dominiquemongelli/axway-open-docs/content/en/docs/apim_yamles/apim_yamles_references/yamles_types.md

 |   +    |  1  |  ∞  |    Yes (if no default value) |
 |   ?    |  0  |  1  |    No     |
 |   *    |  0  |  ∞  |    No     |

-## Navigate in types directory

-To create a `NetService` type

-* Identify under which directory the *NetService.yaml* file should be put in.
-* If the type you inherit from does not have any child, create a directory named as the type name (without *yaml* extension) aside of the parent type definition
-* Put the *NetService.yaml* under the folder identified above.
-Make sure that the type name within the file matches the filename without *yaml* extension
-* In order to know what fields can be used, move up the types hierarchy.
-* add your own custom fields if you need to
-* Search for components in the directory tree (note that some can be defined in the ancestor).
-* `NetService` has two components.
-    * Search for `"name: LoadableModule"` and/or for `"name: ClassLoader"`.
-    * Do first steps again to get all required and optional fields for each entity type.

-{{% alert color="warning" %}}Despite what is in the model, some fields are said to be mandatory (cardinality=1 and no default value) are not mandatory.
-Double check with Policy Studio if in doubt.{{% /alert %}}